What We Believe

 Community Cat Surgery at Fix West Texas

-TNR cats are welcome as walk-ins any day we are open for surgery, space permitting from 9-10am at the back Cat Surgery Check-In Door.
-You do NOT need to book an appointment unless you have already caught the cat and know for sure that you will be able to present the cat on a certain day for surgery.
-We ask that you bring no more than 2 per day.
-We all ask that you are patient and kind with our staff as they usually have over 30 cats to check-in each day.
+We ask that you schedule no more than 2 cats per day.
+We also ask that you are patient and kind with our staff as they usually have over 30 cats to check-in each day.

 All cats will be assessed visually at check-in and weight will be approximated.
 Cats will remain in their traps until they are safely sedated using a feral cat trap fork.
 Once cats are sedated, cats will be weighed to determine the appropriate amount of long-lasting pain meds.